 Retention or excess

-This ranges depending on the jurisdiction, the parties and the nature of the underlying company.
-This is a function of the enterprise value and is typically between 0.5 -1.5% of the enterprise value.
+The retention, also known as the excess, ranges depending on the jurisdiction, the parties and the nature of the underlying company.
+The retention is a function of the enterprise value and is typically between 0.5% - 1.5% of the enterprise value.

-This is calculated as a function of the policy limit.
-The premium will depend on factors including governing law of the acquisition agreement, nature and location of the target's operations and policy parameters.
-Premium rates are typically 2.5 – 3.5% for operational businesses and 2 – 3% for real estate transactions.
+The premium is calculated as a function of the policy limit.
+The premium will depend on factors including: governing law of the acquisition agreement, nature and location of the target's operations and policy parameters.
+Premium rates are typically 2.5% - 3.5% for operational businesses and 2% – 3% for real estate transactions.

 Underwriting fees and taxes

-Underwriting fees and taxes are payable in addition to the premium.
-The fees depend on the size and complexity of the transaction whereas the taxes are typically determined by the jurisdiction where the insured entity is registered or where the risk is primarily located.
+The underwriting fees and taxes are payable in addition to the premium.
+The fees depend on the size and complexity of the transaction, whereas the taxes are typically determined by the jurisdiction where the insured entity is registered or where the risk is primarily located.